nicolasVr/documentation_v2/docs/Utilisateur/Cashless/21 ventilation des moyens de paiement.md

 ## 3) If the cash register has already been closed, you can relaunch the cash register calculation by going to the corresponding menu :
 - Follow the above procedure, because even if the till is closed, you will still have access to its sales in the “sales” tab in the left-hand column, in order to correct any errors.
-- Click on the “Cash desk closing” category in the left-hand column.
+- Click on the "Cash desk closing" category in the left-hand column.
-- Click on the “reload” button in the “action” section.
+- Click on the "reload" button in the "action" section.
 - The payment method used is now updated in the checkout.
-- You can check this by clicking on “ticketZ” in the “action” section.
+- You can check this by clicking on "ticketZ" in the "action" section.

 ![/img/cashless/ventilation/reload_cloture.jpg](/img/cashless/ventilation/reload_cloture.jpg)